atsushieno/aap-core/README.md

 ## JUCE integration

-`juce/Source/juce_android_audio_plugin_format.cpp` implements juce:AudioPluginFormat and related stuff.
+`native/juce/Source/juce_android_audio_plugin_format.cpp` implements juce:AudioPluginFormat and related stuff.

 We are quite unsure if JUCE audio processors builds for Android.

+### Licensing notice

+Note that any JUCE-originated code, including sample app code which is basically a port of JUCE AudioPluginHost, cannot be distributed uner the MIT license.

 ## Samples